Beacon, New York: History

 The city served a variety of roles during the Revolutionary War.
 It manufactured war supplies, and served as a fort and signaling point.
 The city's name came from signal fires lit atop nearby Mount Beacon.

 During the 1800s, the city became a factory town and was known as "The Hat Making Capital of the US" with nearly 50 hat factories operating at one time.
 The Matteawan Manufacturing Company was the first in the area devoted to hat production, employing 500 workers.
 Many others followed, including Dutchess Hat Works, which produced 450 dozen hats daily by 1900 and owned its own showroom in Manhattan.

 Beacon incorporated as a city in 1913, combining the villages of Fishkill Landing and Matteawan as well as a small portion of the hamlet of Glenham from the town of Fishkill.

-Empty Historic Buildings in Beacon, NY, as seen in 2012, before later restoration.
+Empty buildings in Beacon, as seen in 2012, before later restoration.

 During the 1960s, urban renewal led to the destruction of some significant historic buildings.
 In 1975, the Dutchess Ski area, which had been a large tourist attraction, was closed.
 Also in the 1970s, a decline in the economy shuttered most of Beacon's factories.
 This resulted in a severe and ongoing economic downturn that lasted from about 1970 to the late 1990s, during which almost 80 percent of the city's commercial business spaces and factories were vacant.
 Starting in the late 1990s, and with the opening of Dia Beacon, one of the world's largest contemporary art museums, in 2003, Beacon began an artistic and commercial rebirth.
 New development continues to enlarge the city.